 Funeral Services will be held at 1PM on Saturday, October 17th at Watkins Heritage Chapel 4000 Emanuel Cleaver Blvd.
 KCMO 64130.
 Visitation 11AM.

-To send flowers to the family or plant a tree in memory of ALEXANDER HARRIS, please visit our floral store.
+To send flowers to ALEXANDER's family, please visit our floral store.